Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 Expand the rest of the views "Schedules/maintenance configurations" and "History of installation runs" to visualize the updates running in Azure Update manager.

-### Module 6: Configure your Azure Arc-enabled servers using Azure Automanage machine configuration
+### Module 6: Configure your Azure Arc-enabled servers using Azure Automanage machine configuration (optional)

+>**Note:** This lab is optional as it takes some time to go through all steps and there is some waiting for Azure Policy to converge.
+Feel free to try it out in your own ArcBox-environment after the conference (deployment-instructions in the Appendix).

 #### Objective